souradipp76/MM-PoE/paper/paper.md

 In the first step, the method evaluates and scores each option, systematically eliminating those that appear incorrect.
 The second step involves masking these eliminated options, allowing the VLM to focus solely on the remaining viable choices to make a final prediction.
 Our zero-shot experiments across three datasets demonstrate MM-PoE's effectiveness, particularly excelling in logical reasoning scenarios.
 Additionally, MM-PoE proves adaptable to few-shot settings and is compatible with the current state-of-the-art vision language models (VLMs).

-By implementing MM-PoE, researchers and practitioners can experiment and significantly improve the accuracy and reliability of VLMs in multiple choice reasoning tasks, making it a valuable tool for advancing machine learning models for visual reasoning.
+Using this tool, researchers and practitioners can experiment and significantly improve the accuracy and reliability of VLMs in multiple choice reasoning tasks, making it a valuable tool for advancing machine learning models for visual reasoning.

 # State of the Field